 DTRA provides National escort for Organisation for the Prohibition of Chemical Weapons (OPCW) inspections at U.S. DoD declared sites.

-DTRA conducts intrusive on-site inspections of declared strategic facilities in the Russian Federation and escorts Russian teams when they inspect U.S. strategic sites under the NST, a bilateral treaty that is designed to limit strategic offensive arms.
+DTRA conducts intrusive on-site inspections of declared strategic facilities in the Russian Federation and escort Russian teams when they inspect U.S. strategic sites under the NST, a bilateral treaty that is designed to limit strategic

 PLUTONIUM PRODUCTION REACTOR AGREEMENT (PPRA)